Our gardens continue to evolve.

 So take some time to linger in our pollinating garden where different flowering plants are blooming all the time.
 There are three stone benches, plus excellent Wi-Fi reception.

-Community garden is pretty much finished for 2019 There are still winter squash and cucumber plants as well as some herbs and tomatoes in the beds.
+The Waterford Library Community Garden finished up the season with cucumber plants, winter squash, herbs and tomatoes in the beds.
 A total of 53 pounds of beans and 25 pounds of cucumbers and summer squash were delivered to the food pantries by Carol Rothenberg.
-Most went to Harrison as the Sweden schedule is bi- weekly and we had veggies that needed to quickly go somewhere.
+Most produce went to Harrison, as Sweden is bi- weekly and our vegetables needed to go quickly.
+Thanks to Sandy Swett, the Harrison Food Bank has greatly expanded over the past year.
+We are grateful for this excellent local resource.
+Many thanks also to Linda Bradley for her leadership at the Sweden Food Pantry.

-Due to lack of rain, and hungry tiny visitors, 2018 was a leaner year.
-No amount of watering could compensate for scorching daytime temperatures.
-The smaller harvest was discouraging, but lessons were learned.
-We remain optimistic about production for 2019.
+Due to lack of rain, and hungry tiny visitors, 2018 was a lean year.
+No amount of watering could compensate for scorching temperatures.
+The small harvest was discouraging, but lessons were learned.
+We are optimistic about production for 2019.

 Sweden Food Pantry